wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

             to: SERVICE_URL
 ```

-### Endpoint Configuration Descriptor
-#### endpoints.yaml (Deprecated)
+### endpoints.yaml

+!!! info "Migrate to component.yaml"
+    Endpoint configurations should be moved to the `endpoints ` section.

+    - Copy the value of `context` to `endpoints.service.basePath`.
+    - Copy the value of `port` to `endpoints.service.port`.
+    - Copy the value of `networkVisibility` to `endpoints.networkVisibilities`.
+    - Add the `schemaVersion` field to component.yaml and remove `version` field.

-The `endpoints.yaml` configuration file is used to defined endpoint details needed for Choreo service components.
+The `endpoints.yaml` configuration file allows users to define configurations for multiple endpoints necessary for Choreo service components.
+This schema is essential for identifying the context, port binding, network exposure level, and other attributes required to generate a Choreo endpoint.

-The `endpoints.yaml` file has a specific structure and contains the following details:
+The `endpoints.yaml` file allows the following root-level fields for defining configurations:

 | Field                | Required     | Description                                                                      |
 |----------------------|--------------|----------------------------------------------------------------------------------|